j-atkins/j-atkins/README.md

 ## Hello, I'm Jamie 👋

-I am a Postdoctoral Researcher working in the [OceanParcels](https://oceanparcels.org/) group at Utrecht University, specifically on the [VirtualShip](https://virtualship.oceanparcels.org/) project.
+I am a Postdoctoral Researcher working in the [Parcels](https://oceanparcels.org/) group at Utrecht University, specifically on the [VirtualShip](https://virtualship.oceanparcels.org/) project.
 This tool is used to give students experience similar to sea-going fieldwork, analyse ocean data and also provides a platform for scientists to plan their future research.
-I focus on developing the Python code base.
+I focus on developing the Python codebase.

 <!--
 **j-atkins/j-atkins** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.